Tipi-Hack/tipi-hack.github.io/_drafts/2019-04-14-breizh-jail-calc.md

 ## Challenge description
 I've made a simple calculator in JS, I know I shouldn't use eval but with only 6 chars per line I should be safe.

-Note: the [source code](/assets/calc.js) of the challenge was accessible
+Note: the [source code](/assets/calc.js) of the challenge was provided

 ## Challenge resolution
 Our objective is to execute a shell command from the JS calculator.
-To perform that we have to run the following payload on the calculator :
+To perform that, we have to run the following payload on the calculator:

 ```javascript
 require('child_process').exec("cmd")
 ```

-### Step one : bypass 6 chars limitation
+### Step one: bypass 6 chars limitation

-The calc limits input size to 6 chars :
+The calc limits input size to 6 chars:
 ```js
 createFilter(line => line.length < 7, "Input too long, max 6 char per line."), // check line length
 ```

-Problem : Simple and good control -> no bypass :(
+Problem: Simple and good control -> no bypass :(

-Solution :
+Solution:

 The calc program uses the regexp  "^([0123456789*\/+%-_ 	])+$" to validate inputs.

 The interesting point here is the position of the operator "-" which define an interval on a RegExp context when it's not escaped.
 Thus, all the characters between the "%" and "_",   A to Z included but not a to z.

-So we can create a variable an store data :
+So we can create a variable and store data:
 ```js
 > A='E'
 E